 Moreover, associations of stress with common human diseases are poorly understood by many clinicians and, thus, too often, some of the patients’ stress-related conditions are misdiagnosed.

-As per this article, all these reasons indicate that there is a serious need for “stress awareness” and proper education of doctors and patients about the prevalence of stress and its clinical consequences.
+Thus, the author concludes that all these reasons indicate that there is a serious need for “stress awareness” and proper education of doctors and patients about the prevalence of stress and its clinical consequences.

 Some issues related to this problem as highlighted in the article: